“Teitler’s elegantly orchestrated music sometimes has a touch of Kurt Weill; elsewhere you hear echoes of Stephen Sondheim’s Sweeney Todd" - The Times

 “Bursting with invention and intelligence… everything feels completely fresh, a riot with a heart.
 An audacious gem of rare quality” - The Guardian

 Marc Teitler is an award-winning composer whose dark, playful and magical works weave together unusual sounds, orchestral textures and subtle electronics to create spellbinding worlds for animation, contemporary dance, theatre and film.
-Recipient of the Guardian Innovation Award, he is the co-creator of the West End musical The Grinning Man and the RSC’s The Magician’s Elephant.

 Marc has a great passion for uncovering or writing stories which he can transform into stage musicals.
 The seed of the musical The Grinning Man was planted in his mind when he happened upon a silent film poster featuring a mysterious smile at a friend’s place.
-He discovered that the film was based on a lesser-known Victor Hugo novel, (which had also inspired the character of The Joker), and with his collaborators Tim Phillips, Carl Grose, and Tom Morris, Marc transformed this source material into a darkly comic musical fable that captivated audiences at Bristol Old Vic and later in London’s West End at Trafalgar Studios and which has its Australian premiere in April 2024.The show caught the attention of Andy Serkis at Imaginarium Studios who transformed it into a motion-capture film and the cast album soared to the top of the indie charts, cementing the musical’s success and leading to several international productions.
+He discovered that the film was based on a lesser-known Victor Hugo novel, (which had also inspired the character of The Joker), and with his collaborators Tim Phillips, Carl Grose, and Tom Morris, Marc transformed this source material into a darkly comic musical fable that captivated audiences at Bristol Old Vic and later in London’s West End at Trafalgar Studios.
+The show caught the attention of Andy Serkis at Imaginarium Studios who transformed it into a motion-capture film and the cast album soared to the top of the indie charts, cementing the musical’s success and leading to several international productions.

 Shortly after, Marc came across Kate DiCamillo’s novel The Magician’s Elephant in a London bookstore.
-The characters and story began to suggest all kinds of possibilities and Marc set about turning this into a musical together with collaborator Nancy Harris with whom he had previously created the musical BaddiesThe Magician’s Elephant had its world premiere at the RSC in 2021 and its US premiere in September 2024.
+The characters and story began to suggest all kinds of possibilities and Marc set about turning this into a musical together with collaborator Nancy Harris with whom he had previously created the musicals Baddies and The Red Shoes.
+The show had its world premiere at the Royal Shakespeare Company in 2021 and its US premiere is slated for 2024.